Logo

 • It is challenging to predict the deadline as changes are constant.

-8. In the incremental model, the software development processes are divided into multiple standalone modules, which consist of requirements, design, implementation, and testing phases.
-So each release of the module works as a function for the previous release, and it will continue until you achieve a complete system.
+In the incremental model, the software development process is divided into multiple standalone modules, consisting of requirements, design, implementation, and testing phases.
+This model promotes continuous integration.
+Hence, each module builds on the foundation of the previous one, and this process continues until the complete software is developed.

 Check how the incremental development model works through the below image.